Advancements in COPD & Asthma Treatments: Challenges and Future Directions

-As India emerges as one of the leaders in production of generic pharmaceuticals, contributing to approximately 20% of the global market1, it is necessary to have regulatory authorities approve of more number of drugs or clinical trials to address the burden of diseases prevalent in India.
+As India emerges as one of the leaders in the production of generic pharmaceuticals, contributing to approximately 20% of the global market1, it is necessary to have regulatory authorities approve of more number of drugs or clinical trials to address the burden of diseases prevalent in India.

 Some of the regulatory rules that have become effective following the New Drugs and Clinical Trials Rules 2019 are:

 Of utmost priority should be a patient’s safety and rights.
-Having a representative from patient advocacy groups in important decision-making meetings held by the DCGI allows for a patient-centric approach with respect to review of policies and laws.6
+Having a representative from patient advocacy groups in important decision-making meetings held by the DCGI allows for a patient-centric approach with respect to the review of policies and laws.6

-To conclude, high quality drugs and ethical clinical trials are the joint responsibility of sponsors, clinical investigators, and regulatory bodies.
+To conclude, high-quality drugs and ethical clinical trials are the joint responsibility of sponsors, clinical investigators, and regulatory bodies.
 Periodically updating the Indian regulations can address loopholes and instill confidence in international pharmaceutical companies to continue investing in India.
-This will in turn propel India’s economic growth.
+This will, in turn, propel India’s economic growth.

-The information contained on this article is intended solely to provide general guidance on matters of interest for the personal use of the reader, who accepts full responsibility for its use.
-Accordingly, the information on this article is provided with the understanding that the author(s) and publisher(s) are not herein engaged in rendering professional advice or services.
+The information contained in this article is intended solely to provide general guidance on matters of interest for the personal use of the reader, who accepts full responsibility for its use.
+Accordingly, the information in this article is provided with the understanding that the author(s) and publisher(s) are not herein engaged in rendering professional advice or services.